msgpo/boot-camps/shell/Readme.md

 ## Examining Files

-We now know how to switch directories, run programs, and look at the contents of directories, but how do we look at the contents of files?
+We now know how to switch directories, run programs, and look at the contents of directories, but how do we peek into the contents of files?

 The easiest way to examine a file is to just print out all of the contents using the program `cat`.
+Why a program called `cat`?
+Well, the name stands for concatenate, and was originally intended to merge together multiple files.
+But, like a screwdriver, this program has multiple uses.
+And if we give it a single file as an input argument, the `cat` programs lists the file's contents in the teminal.
 Enter the following command:

     cat ex_data.txt